 - Choose calorie-free liquids, such as unsweetened tea, coffee or water.

-National Institute of Diabetes and Digestive and Kidney Diseases: Carbohydrate Counting & Diabetes.
-Last accessed online September 24, 2019
+National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Diabetes Diet, Eating, & Physical Activity.
+Last accessed online May 13, 2022